Classic Motorcycle Build

 Note: Once the caliper plug is removed, residual brake fluid may leak out.

-Fifty-year-old brake calipers do not come apart without a struggle.
-This bike had sat for decades, and there was plenty of concern for the pistons being stuck and corroded.
+Motorcycle brake calipers that have been sitting a long time do not come apart without a struggle.
+This bike had sat for decades, and there were concerns about the one or both pistons being stuck and corroded.

-After the old brake pads and cap were out of the way, dirt and corrosion was removed before attempting to move pistons.
-The bores were sprayed with brake parts cleaner and wiped with shop towels, then penetrating fluid was sprayed in the bore and allowed to soak.
+After the old brake pads and cap were out of the way, dirt and corrosion was removed before attempting to move the pistons.
+The bores were sprayed with brake parts cleaner and wiped with shop towels, then penetrating fluid was sprayed in the bore and allowed to soak overnight.

 Brake caliper pistons can be stubborn to remove and there are several ways to go about this.
 The best and most reliable way is by using compressed air from a garage air compressor.